IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 ## Conclusions and Next Steps

-Anomaly detection is a relatively new feature in ODFE and is already really good at actually detecting the anomalies.
+Anomaly detection is a relatively new feature in ODFE and is already really good at actually detecting anomalies and does not get tripped unless the anomalies are frequent or persistent.
 If the [feature request](https://github.com/opendistro-for-elasticsearch/anomaly-detection/issues/388) is accepted and built, we are in job done territory for simple use cases.

 For sensitive applications like smart grids and perhaps industrial monitoring, we are exploring solutions that combine intelligence on the cloud and at the edge.
 Over the coming weeks and months, we will write about our work with: